Kralja Tomislava 7

 If you only do a few things in Dubrovnik, make them these:

-• Explore the Old Town early in the morning
+2. Explore the Old Town early in the morning (or late afternoon)

-• Spend an afternoon in Lapad when Old Town gets too intense
+7. Spend an afternoon in Lapad when Old Town gets too crowded, hot or intense

 Best Things to Do in Dubrovnik by Travel Style

-For first-time visitors: Old Town, city walls, Mount Srđ, Lokrum
+• For first-time visitors: Old Town, city walls, Mount Srđ, Lokrum Island, and one relaxed seaside break

-For couples: sunset spots, Lapad promenade, wine bars, escape room date
+• For couples: sunset spots, the Lapad promenade, wine bars, hidden corners of the Old Town, and a fun escape room date if you like your romance with a little teamwork and thrill

-For groups of friends: kayaking, boat tours, Buža Bar, Puzzle Punks
+• For groups of friends: kayaking, boat tours, Buža Bar, beach time, and Puzzle Punks Escape Room in Lapad for a fun group challenge

-For rainy days: museums, Red History Museum, War Photo Limited, Puzzle Punks
+• For rainy days: museums, Red History Museum, War Photo Limited, coffee breaks, and Puzzle Punks Escape Room — because rain is annoying, but it does make indoor plans suddenly look very clever.

 Classic Dubrovnik Highlights